jmisidro/FEUP_CPD/assign2/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development environment running.
+To get a development environment running, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in your favorite IDE or terminal.